The following commentary is based on the draft Building Safety Bill. It is therefore subject to change and provided for information only.

 - Ensure all building, maintenance and compliance safety information is up to date and stored correctly on systems that are fit for purpose, using management reports to drive continuous improvement and compliance (i.e. maintaining the ‘golden thread’).

-- Supply information and documentation to the Building Safety regulator, as required.
+- Supply information and documentation to the Building Safety Regulator on behalf of the Accountable Person.

 What competences and capabilities will Building Safety Managers need?

 The Government established an expert panel known as Working Group 8 to develop a competency framework for individuals involved in delivering the functions of the Building Safety Manager.
-They identified a broad range of competencies would be needed and industry bodies are already responding with the development of courses and qualifications.
+This work is being continued and Government are sponsoring the British Standards Institute (BSI) to develop a competence standard for the role in a Publicly Available Specification (PAS).
+This work is due to conclude in early 2022.

 To ensure the effectiveness of Building Safety Managers, individuals within this new profession will need supporting with continuous professional development, mentoring, networking and collaboration opportunities to develop best practice.